 Relaying the kitchen floor is both a time- and money-consuming process but few things give a new life to kitchen renovation like a new floor.

-When it comes to flooring ideas, hardwood is the most well-known standard and material.
+When it comes to basement ideas, hardwood is the most well-known standard and material.
 Within hardwood, however, there are a lot of variations and differences.
 The most common form of hardwood flooring came in thick planks of solid timber.
 Solid hardwood is milled from a single piece of wood and hence a completely natural material.
 It is more adept at handling temperature and humidity changes.

 Many companies also offer engineered flooring –planks with a thin layer of hardwood on top, bonded with other layers.
 Engineered flooring is designed to prevent the floor from shifting during expansion and contraction cycles.

 Oak and walnut are two of the most common hardwood choices and for good reason.
 Oak is durable and stains well while giving an appealing natural grain and is reasonably priced.
-Hickory, maple, ash, cherry are also good choices too so take your time and decide accordingly.
+Hickory, maple, ash, and cherry are also good choices too so take your time and decide accordingly.
 If you prefer a light-colored hardwood floor, ash is an ideal option, while people who expect a lot of foot traffic should consider hickory as an option.

 Add a Kitchen Island and Open up Your Space